 Octopus farming

 Plans are in motion for the world’s first industrial octopus farm to open in the port of Las Palmas de Gran Canaria.
-Led by Spanish multinational company Nueva Pescanova, farmed octopus products could appear on the market as early as 2023.
+Led by Spanish multinational seafood company Nueva Pescanova, farmed octopus products could soon appear on the market.

 fish